QED-it/zkinterface-ir/README.md

 ### Example code.

 An easy way to start a new integration is to explore the source code of the library, which is itself called from the CLI commands.
-The entry points are the functions called `main_…` in the file `src/bin/sieve_ir.rs`.
+The entry points are the functions called `main_…` in the file `src/bin/zki.rs`.
 Additional example code can be found in the `test_…` functions in the directory `src/producers/` and `src/consumers/`.

 ### Basic API

 All information to be transmitted between systems is in data structures formally specified by the FlatBuffers schema.
 The simplest Rust API available is a straight one-to-one mapping of these structures.
-In essence:

-TODO: update.

-    pub struct Relation {
-        pub gates: Vec<Gate>,
-    }

-    type WireId = u64;

-    pub enum Gate {
-        Constant(WireId, Vec<u8>),
-        InstanceVar(WireId),
-        Witness(WireId),
-        AssertZero(WireId),
-        Add(WireId, WireId, WireId),
-        Mul(WireId, WireId, WireId),
-    }

 A producer can create a `Relation` structure and populate its `gates` vector with a number of `Gate`, in compliance with the specification.

 A consumer can iterate over `Relation.gates` and act on the different gate types using, e.g., a `match` construct.

 Implementations should expect to produce or receive not one but a stream of these structures in order to process very large statements with limited memory.

-### Builder API

-TODO: update.

-An additional circuit builder API is suggested.
-It may assist with common tasks that arises when building a circuit.
-The following features are proposed:
-- Allocation of unique wire IDs.
-See `struct Builder`.
-- De-duplication of repeated gates.
-See `struct CachingBuilder`.
-- Removal of identity gates.
-See `struct OptimizingBuilder`.

-This API is experimental and expected to evolve depending on user needs and contributions.

 ### Low-level serialization